Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - Wiby: [wiby.me](https://wiby.me) and [wiby.org](https://wiby.org): I love this one.
 It focuses on smaller independent sites that capture the spirit of the "early" web.
 It's more focused on "discovering" new interesting pages that match a set of keywords than finding a specific resources.
 I like to think of Wiby as an engine for surfing, not searching.
 Runnaroo occasionally features a hit from Wiby.
 If you have a small site or blog that isn't very "commercial", consider submitting it to the index.
 - [Search My Site](https://searchmysite.net): Similar to Wiby, but only indexes user-submitted personal and independent sites.
 It optionally supports IndieAuth.
-- [Quor](https://www.quor.com): Seems to mainly index large news sites.
+- Quor: Seems to mainly index large news sites.
+Site is down as of June 2021; originally available at www dot quor dot com.
 - [Ninfex](https://ninfex.com/): a "people-powered" search engine that combines aspects of link aggregators and search.
 It lets users vote on submissions and it also displays links to forums about submissions.

 Other languages